-As a building owner, you cannot control everything that happens on your property.
-However, there are measures that you can put in place to keep your property, and tenants, as safe as possible, and helping you keep yourself free from lawsuits in the process.
+As a building owner, controlling everything that happens to your property is not possible.
+However, there are different ways to plan for issues that may arise in order to keep your property and tenants as safe as possible.
+This will save you from a potential lawsuit in the process.

-Landlords can use this change of season as the perfect time to review all commercial fire prevention rules and regulations in the property, and educate tenants on the importance of fire safety.
+Landlords can use this time as the perfect segway to review all the fire prevention rules and regulations on the property and talk to tenants about fire safety.

 Commercial Fire Prevention Tips

-Have an evacuation plan prepared and posted in common areas.
+Build an evacuation plan and have it posted in common areas

-If you own an apartment building or rent a space for any reason, an evacuation plan should be placed in common areas where people have access to see and review all emergency exits available to them in case of a fire.
-These images should be checked regularly to make sure they are still accurate, as well as still readable.
+If you own an apartment building or rent a space for any reason, an evacuation plan should be placed in common areas where people have access to see and review it at any time they desire.
+All emergency exits should be clearly marked.
+These plans should be checked regularly to make sure they are accurate and still readable.

-You may consider not allowing either of these things all together.
-If you do allow them, make sure tenants check all propane tanks for leaks, and that they understand grills and fire pits are not to be left unattended for any reason.
-Also require they be locked up when not in use to prevent non tenants from using them.
+All propane tanks must be checked for leaks.
+Tenants must be informed clearly that grills and fire pits should not be left unattended for any reason.
+All equipment must be locked up when not in use to prevent non-tenants from using them.

 What To Do If Fire Damage Occurs

-Our smoke and fire damage team works hard to make you feel like your loss never happened.
-We’ll work hand in hand with you, your insurance company, contractor, etc. to get your business back up and running.
+At McMahon Services, our smoke and fire damage specialists work hard to make you feel like your loss never happened.
+We will work hand in hand with you, your insurance company, and more to get your business back up and running.
 Call us 24/7 to start restoration services today.